ouspg/tcsfw-ui/Deployment.md

 This is done by `docker-compose.yml` located in the project root.
 Deployment uses three containers at the moment:

- - `api-server` TCSFW API built elsewhere.
+ - `api-server` Tcsfw API server with the appropriate security statement(s) built-in
  - `api-proxy` Nginx proxy for mediating API calls.
  - `web-server` Entry-point Vite http server in port 5173.